biojs/edu/series/snipspector/30_package_basics.md

 layout: series_item
 contributors: David, Iris, Manny, Seb
 series: 'snipspector'
+permalink: /snipspector/basics/
 estimated-time: 60
 ---

 {% alert warn %}
 You need to install `npm` before you can start to rock.
-See <a href="20_getting_started.html"> the getting started guide </a> for more info.
+See <a href="{{site.baseurl}}/101/getting_started/"> the getting started guide </a> for more info.
 {% endalert %}

 In the following section we will give you a gentle introduction on how to create a component for BioJS 2.0.